comic-manga-ebook/ecmb_comic_manga_reader/README.md

 - I'm an European, and the way Apple treats other companies and Apple's behavior regarding the DMA ([https://digital-markets-act.ec.europa.eu/index_en](https://digital-markets-act.ec.europa.eu/index_en)) - no, I won't support this company!
 - this is a private project, I've developed for my personal use.
 As I don't have an IPad ...
 <br />

-**You can buy a cheap Android-Tablet on Amazon.
-Mine was 69€ on Black Friday!**
+<b>You can buy a cheap Android-Tablet on Amazon.
+Mine was 69€ on Black Friday!</b>
 ... and of course: feel free to do your own app ;)